Convective inhibition: Calculation

+Diagrams

 The CIN energy value is an important figure on a skew-T log-P diagram and is a helpful value in evaluating the severity of a convective event.
 On a skew-T log-P diagram, CIN is any area between the warmer environment virtual temperature profile and the cooler parcel virtual temperature profile.

+Buoyancy

 CIN is effectively negative buoyancy, expressed B-; the opposite of convective available potential energy (CAPE), which is expressed as B+ or simply B. As with CAPE, CIN is usually expressed in J/kg but may also be expressed as m2/s2, as the values are equivalent.
 In fact, CIN is sometimes referred to as negative buoyant energy (NBE).